-Morning Joe: Trump Threatened Negative Enquirer Story If We Didn’t Beg For Mercy
+Morning Joe: Trump Threatened Negative Enquirer Story If We Didn’t Beg for Mercy

 The president’s unhealthy obsession with our show has been in the public record for months, and we are seldom surprised by his posting nasty tweets about us.
 During the campaign, the Republican nominee called Mika “neurotic” and promised to attack us personally after the campaign ended.
 This year, top White House staff members warned that the National Enquirer was planning to publish a negative article about us unless we begged the president to have the story spiked.
 We ignored their desperate pleas.

 That last bit is remarkable for a several reasons.
 Trump tries to intimidate adversarial members of the Fourth Estate over Twitter and during press appearances on a routine basis.
-But in this instance, the president conveyed his threat through government officials, using the power of his office — and public servants — to extort a display of sycophancy from two cable news hosts.
-It’s tempting to say that this is the kind of thing you’d expect in some benighted authoritarian state, but it’s increasingly what you’d expect in the good old U.S.A.
+But in this instance, the president conveyed his threat through government officials, using the power of his office — and public servants — to extort a display of sycophancy from two cable-news hosts.
+It’s tempting to say that this is the kind of thing you’d expect in some benighted authoritarian state, but it’s increasingly what you’d expect in the good old USA.

 Further, the fact that the National Enquirer is serving as the president’s personal Pravda is unnerving.
-Trump already has the nation’s most-watched cable news network in his corner; its largest provider of local news; and one of the most influential gossip websites on the internet.
+Trump already has the nation’s most-watched cable-news network in his corner; its largest provider of local news; and one of the most influential gossip websites on the internet.

-The Enquirer had, of course, proved its utility to Trump during the campaign, savaging the mogul’s political rivals with its signature, psychedelically sensational allegations — including an expose on Ted Cruz’s father’s role in the Kennedy assassination.
+The Enquirer had, of course, proved its utility to Trump during the campaign, savaging the mogul’s political rivals with its signature, psychedelically sensational allegations — including an exposé on Ted Cruz’s father’s role in the Kennedy assassination.

-But the Enquirer’s apparent openness to functioning as a tool for the intimidation of Trump’s political enemies is especially concerning at this moment, as its publisher is growing its media footprint: In March, America Media Inc. purchased Us Weekly, and the company’s chief executive, David J. Pecker, is rumored to have his eye on Time Magazine (Trump may never need to use Photoshop again).
+But the Enquirer’s apparent openness to functioning as a tool for the intimidation of Trump’s political enemies is especially concerning at this moment, as its publisher is growing its media footprint: In March, America Media Inc. purchased Us Weekly, and the company’s chief executive, David J. Pecker, is rumored to have his eye on Time magazine (Trump may never need to use Photoshop again).

 On Friday morning, Trump denied the Morning Joe hosts’ charge.

-It’s worth noting that, even in his reply, the president implies that it’s within his power to determine what the tabloid does and doesn’t run.
+It’s worth noting that, even in his reply, the president implies that it’s within his power to determine what the tabloid does and doesn’t run – a suggestion that the Enquirer’s Friday morning lede does nothing to dispute.

 Anyhow, Scarborough says he kept the receipts.